Bayesian model-based clustering for populations of network data: Two motivating examples

 \subsection{Data measuring connectivity patterns across different regions of the brain}

-The second example is a multiple network data set arising from the field of Neuroscience.
+The second example is a population of networks data set arising from the field of Neuroscience.
 In this data example, connectivity patterns across different regions of the brain were measured for 30 healthy individuals at resting state.
 For each individual a series of 10 measurements were taken using diffusion magnetic resonance imaging (dMRI).
 The measurements are represented as networks with the nodes corresponding to fixed regions of the brain, and edges denoting the connections recorded among those regions.
-Specifically, the network data consist of 200 nodes (regions of the brain) according to the CC200 atlas (\cite{craddock2012whole}).
+Specifically, the network data consist of 200 nodes (regions of the brain) according to the CC200 atlas \citep{craddock2012whole}, and the resulting data set consists of 300 network observations.
+In Figure \ref{brain_app}, we illustrate the network representation of one brain scan for one of the individuals in the data set.

-This data set has been also discussed in the study of \cite{zuo2014open}, \cite{arroyo2019inference} and \cite{lunagomez}, with the latter two studies analysing the data from a modelling perspective.
-Specifically, \cite{arroyo2019inference} investigate the ability of their method to identify differences among individuals with respect to communities formed from the networks' nodes, while \cite{lunagomez} assume unimodality of the probabilistic mechanism that generates the network population and infer a representative network for the population of individuals, according to a pre-specified distance metric.
+This data set has been also discussed in the study of \cite{zuo2014open}, \cite{arroyo2021inference} and \cite{lunagomez}, with the latter two studies analysing the data from a modelling perspective.
+Specifically, \cite{arroyo2021inference} investigate the ability of their method to identify differences among individuals with respect to communities formed from the networks' nodes, while \cite{lunagomez} assume unimodality of the probabilistic mechanism that generates the network population and infer a representative network for the population of individuals, according to a pre-specified distance metric.
 None of these approaches seek to determine and interpret clusters of networks.
+In particular, a relevant research question here is determining whether any individuals meaningfully differ from the rest of the sample in terms of their network characteristics, and if so, in what way.
+Motivated by this objective, we can formulate our model to capture, and subsequently interpret, outlying network data, through an appropriate cluster specification, as presented in Section \ref{sec44}.

-Our goal in this application is to explore possible heterogeneity amongst the networks.
+More generally, our goal in this application is to explore possible heterogeneity amongst the networks.
 Questions include:

-\begin{itemize} \item Can we identify clusters of individuals with respect to similarities found in their connectivity patterns? \item Can we interpret those clusters with respect to the postulated model parameterisation. \item Can we determine whether there are any individuals with uncommon brain connectivity patterns? \end{itemize}
+\begin{itemize} \item Can we identify clusters of individuals with respect to similarities found in their connectivity patterns?
+In particular, can we identify individuals with different network characteristics to the majority of the population? \item Can we interpret the clusters identified with respect to some network feature so they are relevant to Neuroscience applications? \item Are brain scans of the same individual assigned to the same cluster? \end{itemize}

 These applied research questions have motivated the proposed mixture of network measurement error models, described in detail in Section \ref{sec6}.